duckdb/duckdb-web/docs/sql/expressions/cast.md

 In many situations, the system will add casts by itself.
 This is called *implicit* casting.
 This happens for example when a function is called with an argument that does not match the type of the function, but can be casted to the desired type.

-Consider the function `SIN(DOUBLE)`.
-This function takes as input argument a column of type `DOUBLE`, however, it can be called with an integer as well: `SIN(1)`.
-The integer is converted into a double before being passed to the `SIN` function.
+Consider the function `sin(DOUBLE)`.
+This function takes as input argument a column of type `DOUBLE`, however, it can be called with an integer as well: `sin(1)`.
+The integer is converted into a double before being passed to the `sin` function.

 Generally, implicit casts only cast upwards.
 That is to say, we can implicitly cast an `INTEGER` to a `BIGINT`, but not the other way around.